 \subsection{Matrix Symbol for the Prediction Matrix}

-We start by analyzing the prediction matrix $\Gamma_{c}$ and note that its diagonals are constant blocks, which means that $\Gamma_{c}$ is a truncated block Toeplitz matrix.
-A finite-dimensional block Toeplitz matrix with blocks of size $m \times n$ is said to be generated by a matrix-valued function mapping $\mathbb{T} \to \mathbb{C}^{m \times n}$, which is called its matrix symbol and represents an infinite-dimensional block Toeplitz matrix.
-The matrix~$\Gamma_{c}$ can then be viewed as a truncation to $N$ block diagonals of the infinite-dimensional Toeplitz matrix $\mathbf{\Gamma}$ which is represented by the matrix symbol $\mathcal{P}_{\Gamma_{c}}(\cdot)$.
+We start by analyzing the prediction matrix $\Gamma_{c}$ and note that its diagonals are constant blocks, which means that $\Gamma_{c}$ is a block Toeplitz matrix.
+Finite-dimensional block Toeplitz matrices with blocks of size $m \times n$ can be viewed as the truncation of an infinite-dimensional block Toeplitz matrix by extending the block pattern.
+The infinite-dimensional matrix is represented by a matrix-valued function mapping $\mathbb{T} \to \mathbb{C}^{m \times n}$, called the matrix symbol, which is used for analyzing properties of the matrix.

-The diagonal blocks of the matrix give the spectral coefficients of the matrix symbol, so the symbol can be represented as a Fourier series with the coefficients given by the matrix blocks.
-For the original prediction matrix $\Gamma$, the truncated Fourier series that only uses the blocks over the horizon length is given by
+The blocks on the diagonals of the matrix give the spectral coefficients of the matrix symbol, so the symbol can be represented as a Fourier series with the coefficients given by the matrix blocks.
+For the original prediction matrix $\Gamma$, the truncated Fourier series that only uses the blocks in the horizon is given by

 As the horizon length increases, this series is only guaranteed to converge to a finite matrix symbol when the system $\mathcal{G}$ with matrices $A$ and $B$ is Schur-stable.